Houston Deportation Lawyer Gasana

 - belonging to a particular social group

-Withholding of removal has a basis similar to the provision of asylum.
-But the main difference between this procedure and the granting of asylum is that persons who fall into this category, unfortunately, will not be able to apply for a residence permit and may be deported to another country, and not to the country where they came from.
+Withholding of removal – Persons who fall into this category, unfortunately, will not be able to apply for a residence permit and may be deported to another country, and not to the country where they came from.

-Voluntary Departure – The right of voluntary departure is usually granted by an immigration judge to those who agree to leave voluntarily – as an alternative to forced deportation.
+Voluntary Departure – The right of voluntary departure is usually granted by a judge to those who agree to leave voluntarily – as an alternative to forced deportation.

-Other ways – Each situation is unique, therefore it is best to consult with an experienced immigration lawyer how to avoid deportation.
+Other ways – Each situation is unique, therefore it is best to consult with an experienced lawyer about your legal questions.

 Contact our deportation attorney Houston

-An immigration lawyer will be able to give qualified advice on how to safely avoid deportation.
-An immigration attorney can also assist in hearing about the deportation process.
-Contact Houston Deportation Attorney Gasana and we will help you in the deportation hearing.
+A legal defense attorney will be able to give qualified advice on how to safely avoid deportation.
+An attorney can also assist in hearing about the deportation process.